FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Introduction

 Our contributions are summarized as follows: \begin{itemize}

 \item \textbf{Federated Mutual Knowledge Transfer Framework}.
 FedMKT introduces a novel federated mutual knowledge transfer framework that enables effective knowledge transfer between an LLM deployed on the server and SLMs residing on clients.
 This framework fills the gap by simultaneously enhancing both the server's LLM and the clients' SLMs.
+Our work is tailored for text generation tasks within the context of LLMs and supports both Heterogeneous and Homogeneous scenarios between client SLMs.
+To our best knowledge, our work is the first published research in this field.

 \item \textbf{Selective Knowledge Transfer and Token Alignment}.
 FedMKT implements a selective knowledge transfer mechanism that selectively distills knowledge from the most informative SLMs to the server's LLM and vice versa.
 Furthermore, it incorporates a token alignment technique using minimum edit distance (MinED) to address model heterogeneity between LLM and SLMs, ensuring efficient knowledge transfer.